MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/ExampleFeatureSchema.md

           }
           int "min_outer_wall_distance"<1-10> // The minimum distance each distribution point must be from the outer wall.
 [0,10] int "max_outer_wall_distance"<1-20> // The maximum distance each distribution point can be from the outer wall.
 [0,20] int "min_distribution_points"<1-10> // The minimum number of points inside the distance field that can get generated.
-The distance field is the area consisting of all points with a minimum distance to all destribution points.
+The distance field is the area consisting of all points with a minimum distance to all distribution points.
 [0,10] int "max_distribution_points"<1-20> // The maximum number of points inside the distance field that can get generated.
-The distance field is the area consisting of all points with a minimum distance to all destribution points.
+The distance field is the area consisting of all points with a minimum distance to all distribution points.
 [0,20] int "min_point_offset"<0-10> // The lowest possible value of random offset applied to the position of each distribution point.
 [0,10] int "max_point_offset"<0-10> // The highest possible value of random offset applied to the position of each distribution point.
 [0,10] int "max_radius" // The maximum possible radius of the geode generated.